syncfusion/ej-global/README.md

 EJ Global
 ============

-Complements Syncfusion's Essential Studio for JavaScript with language packs for the localization of all EJ widgets.
+Syncfusion's Essential Studio for JavaScript with language packs for the localization of all EJ widgets.

 Currently supported localization languages